Iodine and Cancer

 So how much is enough?

 The answer to that is ’It depends who you listen to’.
+It is very poorly researched.

-The RDA is a very lowly figure – measured in micrograms.
+Okinawans consume 80-200 micrograms a day and have adequate plasma levels.
+The RDA is a very lowly figure – and measured in micrograms.
+The WHO recommend 100 micrograms per day.
 A number of health experts believe it to be totally inadequate.
-But there are also serious risks if you take too much.
-The RDA is 150 micrograms for adults, increasing to 220 for pregnant women and 290 for lactating women.
+But there are potentially risks if you take too much.

 To put this in context, research from Japan suggests their average dietary intake is 13.8 mg per day!
 About 100 times higher!
 A number of Western health experts believe that level should be recommended in the West as we have far higher cancer rates than the Japanese.